jfioasd/rec/README.md

 * `-d`: Enter debugger mode for the current program.

 ## See also
-* [Recur interpreter](https://github.com/laerling/recur/), where you can find some examples of an old version of this language.
+* [Recur interpreter](https://github.com/laerling/recur/) (written by someone else), where you can find some examples of an old version of this language.